The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-Soproni Napló (sub-label Sopronmegye - Sopron county) was a newspaper that was published in Sopron from 1906 to 1919.
-In the beginning it appeared twice a week, and from 1908 every day apart from Monday.
+(Sopronmegye - Sopron county [label under the nameplate]) was a newspaper that was published in Sopron from 1906 to 1919.
+In the beginning it appeared twice a week, and from 1908 every day except Monday.
 It titled itself as a political newspaper, but what direction it represented is not clear.
-The newsaper was printed in large format and in 1915 it regularly contained four pages.
+The newspaper was printed in large format and in 1915 it regularly contained four pages.

-The editorial offices of the paper were located near the centre of the city, at Deák tér.
-The first main editor was László Rábel who was succeeded by Odo Röttig.
-Who held his post in 1915 is however not known.
+The paper's editorial offices were located near the city centre, at Deák tér.
+The first editor-in-chief was László Rábel, who was succeeded by Odo Röttig.
+Who held the post in 1915 is, however, not known.
 The newspaper was printed and published by Gustav Röttig & Sohn in Sopron.

-There is a precedent to the story of the scandal involving the Kakonyi couple, and it is from the author himself.
-It had appeared already in 1917 in the short novel Dobrý voják Švejk v zajetí, although in a partly different setting.
-Three Hungarian newspapers wrote about the incident, amongst them Šoproňské listy, not identical.[1]
+There is a precedent to the story of the scandal involving the Kakonyi couple, which is from Hašek himself.
+The story of the scandal had appeared already in 1917 in the short novel Dobrý voják Švejk v zajetí, although in a partly different setting.
+Three Hungarian newspapers wrote about the incident, amongst them Šoproňské listy, probably a Czech translation of Soproni Napló.[1]

 Za dva dny po tom, co vyšly tyto roztomilosti, vrátil se z plukovní kanceláře Dauerling velice zdrcen domů.
 V ruce držel čísla Pesti Hirlapu, Šoproňských listů a Pozsony Napló a překlad oněch zajímavých článků, pořízených kanceláří 'zelené brigády'.